Adderall Risks: Much More Than You Wanted To Know

 Aggressive Behavior: This is just going to be the same as psychosis.
 Adderall isn’t going to magically turn gentle old grandmothers into killing machines.
 If you’re already a kind of violent guy, and you take a lot of Adderall, maybe it’ll push you over the edge.

-Sudden Death: This are usually cardiovascular – something goes very wrong with your heart and it stops beating without warning.
+Sudden Death: This is usually cardiovascular – something goes very wrong with your heart and it stops beating without warning.
 But UpToDate writes:

 Reports of unexpected deaths of children receiving stimulant therapy have led to concerns that these medications increase the risk of cardiovascular (CV) adverse events, including sudden unexpected deaths (SUD) [1,2].
 However, large cohort studies have not shown an increased risk of serious CV adverse events in children treated with stimulant therapy compared with the general pediatric population…